 To ensure that their sentences are grammatically correct, model oral and written sentences using the new vocabulary and provide your ELLs with sentence starters.

-Example: This tent is ______. (students fill in the blank with an adjective)
+Example: This tent is ______. (students fill in the blank)

-Visual organizers are great tools for helping ELLs learn and review new vocabulary!
+Visual organizers are great tools for helping ELLs learn, retain and review new vocabulary!

 Create journals with blank vocabulary maps for your students to fill in for each new word they learn.